cutting-room-floor/markers.js/API.md

 GeoJSON file must be served with a `.geojsonp` extension and respond to the JSONP callback `grid`.

-The second argument is optional and should be a callback that is called after the request finishes, with the features array (if any) and the layer instance as arguments.
+The second argument is optional and should be a callback that is called after the request finishes, with the error (if encountered), features array (if any) and the layer instance as arguments.

 ### markers.csv(value)